wscherphof/fastify-htmxample/README.md

-Still, shoud you hit the browser's refresh button (or copy the URL and paste it in a new window), the complete HTML document is fetched, and partially updated again with the content corresponding to the URL.
+Still, shoud you hit the browser's refresh button (or copy the URL and paste it in a new window), the complete HTML document is fetched, and partially updated again with the content matching the URL.

 ## Tools
 Apart from HTMX, Hyperscript, Fastify and Vite, the main packages that make this